Part 15 of Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - Will you make contact face to face or by other means such as phone, Internet, mail, TV, radio, or print advertising?

 Creating a successful relationship with your customers takes time; testing and tracking are ongoing tasks.
-But if you can answer most of the above questions, then you’re off to great start!
+But if you can answer most of the above questions, then you’re off to a great start!

 Now you’re ready to start the never-ending adventure of marketing your products and services to your customers.